 We intend to fulfill the challenging responsibilities through active participation in the following shared values:

-Proffesionalism – The Police Department strives to be selfless in our devotion to duty.
-We will carry out our mission with discipline and self-control, professionalism and respect for others.
+Professionalism – The Police Department strives to be selfless in our devotion to duty.
+We will carry out our mission with discipline and self-control, professionalism, and respect for others.
 Our conduct and demeanor display the highest standard of personal and organizational excellence.